Adaptive Generation of Bias-Eliciting Questions for LLMs: Related Work

 \section{Related Work}

 In this section, we provide an overview of existing benchmarks and datasets used to evaluate bias in machine learning models.
-Benchmarks can be grouped into three main categories: templated, multiple-choice, and generative.
-Representative examples from each category are shown in \cref{tab:examples}.
+Benchmarks can be grouped into three main categories: templated, multiple-choice, and generative - with representative examples shown in \cref{tab:examples}.

 \paragraph{Templated bias evaluation} Templated benchmarks are among the earliest and most widely used tools for measuring bias in language models \citep{webster2018gap,zhao2018winobias,nadeem2021stereoset,nangia2020crowspairs,barikeri2021redditbias,webster2020biasstsb,qian2020panda,smith2020holisticbias,nozza2021honest,esiobu2023robbie,zhao2024genderbias,bai2024implicitbias}.
-They consist of prompts with a missing word or phrase that must be filled in, often designed to target particular stereotypes.
+They consist of prompts with a missing word/phrase to be filled in, often designed to target particular stereotypes in controlled settings.
 Evaluation usually compares the likelihood the model assigns to candidate words linked to different demographic groups and measures how often the model favors one group over another in positive or negative contexts.
 Well-known examples include CrowS-Pairs \citep{nangia2020crowspairs} and WinoBias \citep{zhao2018winobias}.
 These benchmarks are relatively easy to use and provide useful probes for identifying specific kinds of bias, particularly in non-generative models.
-However, they often lack prompt diversity, do not reflect real-world chatbot interactions, and make it difficult to distinguish whether a model is merely aware of a bias or actively exhibits it.
+However, as we detail in \cref{app:related}, they are increasingly inadequate for evaluating autoregressive frontier models as they lack prompt diversity, do not reflect real-world chatbot interactions, and make it difficult to distinguish whether a model is merely aware of a bias or actively exhibits it.